tsung-ju/website/src/research.md

 at the [University of Toronto](https://www.utoronto.ca/), supervised by [Ningning Xie](https://xnning.github.io).

-I am interseted in programming languages, logic, and type theory, with a focus on applying these techniques for precise program modeling.
+I am interested in programming languages, logic, and type theory, with a focus on applying these techniques for precise program modeling.
 My current research centers on modal type theories and their use in typed meta-programming.